TonyPhan0505/Noise-Mobile-App/README.md

-# Noise
+# Nostagram

-Noise is an iOS and Android blogging app for couples to keep their everyday memories safe and vivid forever.
-They can find any memory easily at any time.
+Nostagram is an iOS and Android blogging app for couples in long-distance relationships to keep their everyday memories safe and vivid forever.
+They can easily find any memory any time.

 # Source code:
 Hidden.